 TAVR

-What is TAVR
+What is a TAVR?

 Benefits of TAVR

-Am I a candidate for TAVR?
+Who is a candidate for TAVR?

-Signs of aortic stenosis include:
+Signs and symptoms of aortic stenosis can include:

-- Chest pain
+- Chest pain or tightness

-- Shortness of breath
+- Shortness of breath, especially during physical activity

-- Lightheadedness, feeling dizzy, and or fainting
+- Dizziness or fainting

 - Heart palpitations